decentology/hyperverse-docs/docs/basics/faq.md

 # FAQ

-Commonly asked questions about the Hyperverse.
+Answers to commonly asked questions about the Hyperverse.

 ---